n8atnite/yetanotherasciiconverter/README.md

 # yetanotherasciiconverter
 yet another image-to-ASCII-art converter (now with video support!)

-I did this as a fun side project only to discover it has been done like a gazillion times.
-Eh, oh well.
-I think it turned out nice anyway.
+I did this as a fun side project.

 Get better results by increasing contrast, removing the background from the subject, or using simple images/videos.